Solutions · Industry

 Where does generative AI actually land first in telco?

-Telcos run customer-care and incident-management at scales where every percentage point of deflection or mean-time-to-summarise compounds into measurable margin — generative AI lands here first, not at the network core.
-In practice, the first deployments cluster around customer-care deflection, internal copilots, document intelligence, agentic workflows — areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.
+Telcos run customer-care and incident-management at scales where every point of deflection or mean-time-to-summarise compounds into margin.
+Generative AI lands here first, not at the network core.
+In practice, the first deployments cluster around customer-care deflection, internal copilots, document intelligence, agentic workflows: areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.

 Which regulators do you design telco engagements around?

 Regulators-of-note for telco engagements typically include ACMA, Ofcom, FCC, IMDA.
-The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope — we map this explicitly during discovery rather than assume a global posture.
+The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope, so we map this explicitly during discovery rather than assume a global posture.

 What won't Veso AI do in telco?